479-783-8000

 Who Pays Medical Bills in a Car Accident?

 If you’re injured in a car accident, you might face mounting medical bills.
 And if someone else caused that collision, you may wonder who pays medical bills in a car accident.
 In Arkansas, you have a few ways to pay for your medical bills after a collision.
-The attorneys at the Law Offices of Craig L. Cook can help you evaluate your options so that you can make the best choice for your unique situation.

 Who Pays Medical Bills in a Car Accident?